prohogiy90/LGMVIP--DataScience/README.md

 Task 6:

-Prediction using Decision Tree  Algorithm
+Prediction using Decision Tree  Algorithm.
 Create the Decision Tree classifier and visualize it graphically.